ngasoft/genAttackTree/readme.txt

 - main.py: the main script to runs
 - treelib-mini: the template library for the mini example.
 - treelib-full: the template library for the full example.
+- treelib-sd: the template library for the streetdrone example.

 Dependencies: